 CHILDREN’S CHRISTMAS BAZAAR, an event held annually for children of the community to do their own Christmas shopping for friends and loved ones.
 Items are all donated by parishioners and community members and are collected year round and stored.
 Prices are very reasonable, and gift wrapping is included.
 The parents socialize in another part of the building while their children are shopping.
 The event requires some 60 volunteers.

 JUAREZ HOUSEBUILDING MISSION TRIPS, which have taken place since 2005.
 Initially the trips were women only teams, called House of Hope.
 A second co-ed trip was formed after a few years which was called Trinity Builders.
 Team members pay their own personal costs and the cost of the trip itself, including the cost of the materials and labor for the house, is covered by donations and various fundraising events.
-For 2016, the teams are combining into one trip and the chief fundraising event is the Tea and Fashion Show on October 1, which has been very successful in the past, often a sell-out crowd.
+Again in 2017, the teams are combining into one trip and the chief fundraising event is the Tea and Fashion Show on August 26, which has been very successful in the past, often a sell-out crowd.

 ADOPT-A-FAMILY, a project that TOTH has undertaken for many years, which involves giving parishioners the opportunity to “adopt” a needy family from a Northern New Mexico community and to purchase food for their Christmas dinner, as well as extra food in general, plus small gifts for the family members.

 HOLIDAY BASKETS in the form of Smith’s gift certificates are given to church individuals and families who are a little fortunate than most of us.
 Checks are received during the holiday season and what is collected is used to purchase the certificates, at the discretion of the Rector.